 - Acute sensorimotor axonal neuropathy (AMSAN)

 The disorder may be preceded by upper respiratory or gastrointestinal infection 1 to 4 weeks before the onset of the symptoms (in 2/3 of cases).
 The classical preceding pathogen is campylobacter jejuni, but it can occur following infection by virtually any pathogen.

 Immune reaction against an earlier infection forms antibodies which, due to molecular mimicry, target antigens on Schwann cells, causing demyelination.

-The characteristic symptoms are those of a rapidly progressing polyneuropathy, including progressive, symmetrical, flaccid, ascending muscle weakness and hyporeflexia.
+The characteristic symptoms are those of a rapidly progressing polyneuropathy.
+Symptoms include progressive, symmetrical, flaccid, ascending muscle weakness and hyporeflexia.
 Sensory symptoms are common but are often mild.
 Autonomic symptoms, including GI symptoms, ileus, tachy/bradycardia, abnormal blood pressure, are also common.
 Symptoms may also affect cranial nerves, causing symptoms like facial palsy.
 The symptoms progress over 2 – 4 weeks.

 Bilateral facial palsy may be present.
-10 – 30% develop severe respiratory muscle weakness.
+10 – 30% develop severe respiratory muscle weakness which causes respiratory failure.

 Diagnosis and evaluation